 In BPPV, vertigo is caused by displacement of otoconial crystals into a semicircular canal; symptoms are triggered by head movement.

 Nausea and vomiting may also occur, but not tinnitus or hearing loss.

 Diagnosis is clinical, but some patients require MRI to rule out other conditions.

-Treatment is with canalith-repositioning maneuvers.
+Treat with canalith-repositioning maneuvers.

-Drugs rarely help and may worsen symptoms.
+Medications rarely help and may worsen symptoms.

 Drugs Mentioned In This Article